 BMPs for fertilizer application can reduce potential adverse impacts to water quality.
+When possible, the proposed EHEC Programs would work to avoid and minimize the discharge of nutrients into waters of the United States, to the extent practicable.
 Nutrient management can reduce impacts on water quality by decreasing the amounts of phosphorus and nitrogen available for runoff, erosion loss, or for leaching.
 Nutrient management also helps reduce expenses by avoiding over-application of fertilizer.
 This is usually achieved by developing a nutrient budget for the crop, applying nutrients at the proper time, applying only the types and amounts of nutrients necessary to produce a crop, and considering the environmental hazards of the site.
 (Sharpley, Daniel, Sims, Lemunyon, Stevens, & Parry, 2003)